Siphon880gh/workout-player/README.md

 SET 5r 3s
 ```

 To reiterate, a text file is your workout session from the video links.
 You may add timemarks if the video has impertinent segments (like a video intro/outro/transitions/B-roll's, other exercises that don't fit yout workout, etc).
-For Video Timemarks formatting rules, refer to: Video Timemarks format.
+For Video Timemarks formatting rules, refer to: Video Timemarks Format.

 The app will display the workout name from the filename.
 Each exercise must follow the format of an Exercise name, then any pictures and/or video links, then a set or an interval.
 Optionally, you may have a section of workout descriptions to explain the workout session under the title, but that section must be at the top of the text file.
 So in the above format example, you have a workout description section, exercise section, then another exercise section.